-All students will be informally evaluated after each nine (9) week module, with a formal SAP evaluation occurring at the program midpoint.
+All students will be evaluated for academic purposes aftereach nine (9) week module, with a formal SAP evaluation occurring at the program midpoint.

 For the Cinema Production Program, the program midpoint is 18 weeks.
 Consistent with SAP requirements, and as previously described, evaluations assess the student's qualitative and quantitative progress against the standards above, as well as review his or her progress against Maximum Time Frame (MTF).